-Whether you went to school for auto repair or you are a 20 plus year veteran tech, in this business you'll always come across something new.
+Whether you went to school for auto repair or you are a 20-plus-year veteran tech, in this business you'll always come across something new.
 The car manufacturers are developing technologies a lot faster than the techs are discovering them.
-In most cases the technician won't learn about a new system or update (unless they are taking classes on a regular basis to keep up with the technology) until they have to do some kind of work on that new system or update.
-Thus was my case.
+In most cases, the technician won't learn about a new system or update (unless they are taking classes on a regular basis to keep up with the technology) until they have to do some kind of work on that new system or update.
+This was my case.

-If you're the kind of car owner who likes to do their own basic maintainence on their vehicle (check/change oil, fluids, minor repairs like tune-ups or minor component replacements) or the kind of person who takes their car in for regular maintainence and own a newer vehicle (around 2006 and up), you may have noticed that finding the power steering reservoir just got a lot harder.
+If you're the kind of car owner who likes to do their own basic maintenance on their vehicle (check/change oil, fluids, minor repairs like tune-ups, or minor component replacements) or the kind of person who takes their car in for regular maintenance and own a newer vehicle, you may have noticed that finding the power steering reservoir just got a lot harder.
 That's because most newer cars no longer have one to check.
 Many of today's cars now have Electric Power Steering or EPS.

 Electric power steering works with the use of several sensors and an electric motor mounted on the steering shaft under the dashboard.
 The steering sensor measures how far the steering wheel is turning.
 The torque sensor tells the steering assist motor how much power or "assist" to apply to the steering shaft depending on how far you turn the steering wheel left or right.

 Most technicians who do alignments on today's newer vehicles have come across the message on the alignment machine stating that the use of a scan tool may be necessary after completing the front-end portion of the alignment.
 There is a reason for this.